Skip to content

 Frog iconTurtle iconPlant iconHeron icon

-Fill (with top-ups as required during August to November, to maintain water depth of 0.4 to 0.5 m AHD for two months)
+Fill (with top-ups as required during August to November, to maintain water depth of 0.4 m AHD for two months)

 • Wet the outer boundaries of the wetland to support the growth and flowering of streamside and fringing wetland plants, increasing foraging opportunities for waterbirds